Sir. William Bragg and Sir. Lawrence Bragg shared the Nobel Prize in 1915 for their work on analysing crystal structures using X-Rays.

 Beginnings for X-Ray Crystallography

-“When I applied this test to Laue pictures it was at once clear that all the spots were indeed in positions explained by reflection in the crystal planes.
+“When I applied this test to Laue pictures, it was at once clear that all the spots were indeed in positions explained by reflection in the crystal planes.
 As a check, I set up an experiment in which a fine beam of X-rays fell upon a sheet of mica.
-Mica cleaves so readily that one would expect the sheets of atoms parallel to the cleavage to be well marked.
+Mica cleaves so readily that one would expect the sheets of atoms parallel to the cleavage to be well-marked.
 I found that for any angle of incidence of the rays, the mica always gave a reflected beam as if it were a mirror reflecting the radiation.
 I vividly remember taking my plate, still wet from the fixing dish, down to J. J. Thomson's room and showing it to him.
 It was very gratifying to see my professor's great excitement.“

-The ability to deduce the 3-dimensional shape, that is, its structure based on the orientation of the atoms within a molecule, is made possible by the strict, symmetrical organisation of crystals.
-So it follows that the first step required to understand the 3D shape of a molecule is successfully turning it into a crystal, a process called crystallisation.
-Generally, the simpler the molecule, the simpler it is to crystallise.
+The ability to deduce the 3-dimensional shape, that is, its structure based on the orientation of the atoms within a molecule, is made possible by the strict, symmetrical organization of crystals.
+So it follows that the first step required to understand the 3D shape of a molecule is successfully turning it into a crystal, a process called crystallization.
+Generally, the simpler the molecule, the simpler it is to crystallize.
 Whereas NaCl is composed of two atoms, biological molecules are much more complex - Lysozyme has nearly 2000.
 This makes the calculations and works required to solve the structure of proteins significantly harder.

 A simple salt such as Zincblende (Fig. 1) results in several diffracted X-ray spots on a photographic film.
 By rotating the crystal by a known amount and recording the intensity and position of the resulting spots, the position of electrons within the atoms of the molecule can be calculated.
 This overlayed stack of images produces what is referred to as an electron density map.
-There are of course further complexities to making sure that alignment is maintained, and that the positioning across multiple images is in-phase, but we will leave those confusions for elsewhere!
+There are of course, further complexities to making sure that alignment is maintained and that the positioning across multiple images is in-phase, but we will leave those confusions for elsewhere!

 Fig. 1: Presentation of the solved structure of Lysozyme at the Royal Society in 1965.
 Courtesy of Louise Johnson, Oxford University.

 Fig. 2: The 2 Angstrom resolution electron density map.
 Sections Z = 25-34/60.
-The densities correspond to the number of the amino-acid sidechains.
+The densities correspond to the number of amino-acid sidechains.
 From Louise Johnson, Science Progress 1966.

 Fig. 3: Schematic drawing of the conformation of Lysozyme, drawn by Sir Lawrence Bragg From Louise Johnson, Science Progress 1966

-Lysozyme: The third protein, and first enzyme to be solved
+Lysozyme: The third protein and first enzyme to be solved

 Excerpt from Lawrence Bragg’s application for Medical Research Council Funding, 1947